inside.ewu.edu

 Pre-requisites: permission of the instructor, department chair and college dean.

 Individualized learning and career development through an off-campus internship.
-An internship agreement-learning contract form is required and can be picked up prior to registration, along with information about placements and procedures from the Career Services Internship Office.
+An internship agreement-learning contract form is required.
 Two sections are available, one for psychology majors and one for non-psychology majors.

 PSYC 496.
 EXPERIMENTAL COURSE.
 1-5 Credits.